Add to My Library Share

 Our curiosity about the abode of the dead is not completely satisfied by biblical terms or verses.
 What we do know is that either eternal torment in hell or eternal joy in heaven awaits all people after death, based on whether they trust in Christ’s payment for sin or reject Christ.

-Related Topic: Hell
+Related Topics: Hell